Founder Spotlight: Stu Murless

 Interesting.
 Why did you decide to ditch the world of finance to start your own company?

-I had always wanted to do my own thing so it was something which had been percolating in the back of my mind.
-A vacation spent with Daniel, one of my co-founders discussing his ideas for Feastfox was the catalyst that I needed to leave corporate finance.
+I had always wanted to do my own thing so it was something that had been percolating in the back of my mind.
+A vacation spent with Daniel, one of my co-founders discussing his ideas for a new startup was the catalyst that I needed to leave corporate finance.

-Saving busy people in Seattle hundreds of hours spent searching Google, scrolling through Yelp or looking at endless “best of” lists to find a great restaurant.
+Saving busy people hours spent searching Google, scrolling through Yelp or tapping around a map to find a great restaurant.